willnewby/baqups-cms/site/content/_index.md

 ---
 title: 'Sleep Easy, Keep Backups'
 subtitle: Set-it-and-forget-it Kubernetes Backups
-image: /img/baqups_metrics_header.jpg
+image: /img/Baqups_servers.jpg
 blurb:
   heading: Why Baqups?
-  text: >-
+  text: >
-    Baqups is backups for Kubernetes Clusters.
+    Baqups is painless backups for Kubernetes Clusters.
 All your configuration, all your data.
-You could run opensource tooling, but then you'd have to construct monitoring acount that, and test restores.
+You could run opensource tooling, but then you'd have to construct monitoring around that, and test restores.
 intro:
   heading: What we offer
   text: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Automatic backup + validation for kubernetes clusters.
+No more custom solutions that break and don’t work when you need them the most.
 products:
-  - image: img/illustrations-coffee.svg
+  - image: /img/K8s Logo Backup.svg
     text: >-
-      We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+      Set the frequency & install the daemon, we do the rest.

+      No mucking about with bucket policies, IAM or custom scripts.
+Sane defaults all the way.
-  - image: /img/illustrations-coffee-gear.svg
+  - image: /img/Validation.svg
     text: >-
-      We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      Every backup is automatically validated by setting up and tearing down a new cluster.
+Your backups will always be there when you need them.
 values:
   heading: Our values
   text: >-
-    Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    Backups are mission-critical infrastrure and they're not really backups unless you've verified them.
+We're on a mission to verify every backup, so no one is ever left in a disaster scenario without the tools they need.
 ---